aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/shape-effects-and-manipulation-in-slides/adding-plain-lines/_index.md

 Before we delve into the process of adding plain lines to presentation slides, it's essential to set up the development environment.
 Follow these steps to ensure a smooth workflow:

 1. Install Aspose.Slides: Begin by downloading and installing the Aspose.Slides for .NET library.
-You can download it from the official [Aspose.Slides .NET API Reference](https://reference.aspose.com/slides/net/) page.
+You can download it from the  [Aspose.Slides .NET API Reference](https://reference.aspose.com/slides/net/) page.

 2. Create a New Project: Open your preferred integrated development environment (IDE) and create a new project.
 Make sure to reference the Aspose.Slides library in your project.